nils-mathieu/blocks_n_stuff/README.md

 ## Technologies

-This project is written in Rust, because I absolutely love the language.
-It's fast and allows me to write safe abstractions over fast unsafe code.
-I know Hypixel Studios uses C++ for their engine, but I'd rather use Rust :P.

-This project uses the following thrid-party libraries:
+This project uses the following thrid-party Rust libraries:

 - `wgpu`, a cross-platform abstraction over Vulkan, Metal, DX12, OpenGL and WebGPU.
 I would've liked to use Vulkan directly, but that would make the project unusable on web, which I really